-- Default KVM Stack Because the Application Stream repository or channel is a system software requirement on Oracle Linux, it's enabled by default on Oracle all Linux 8 systems.
-Therefore the Default KVM Stack can be installed without changing any repository or channel configuration. - Oracle KVM Stacks For ULN users, subscribe to the virtualization ULN channels after registering the Oracle Linux system with ULN and then install virtualization packages.
-For yum repository users, enable the yum repository and then install virtualization packages.
+Because the Application Stream repository or channel is a system software requirement on Oracle Linux, it's enabled by default on all Oracle Linux 10 systems.
+Therefore the Default KVM Stack can be installed without changing any repository or channel configuration.